Coaching & Training Services

 The Basic Coaching Package is a great option for new puppy parents and pet guardians that want to teach their happy-go-lucky pup a few skills like sit, come, and stay.
 After the initial online consultation, we will coach you through training your own dog in-person so you can continue advancing your dog’s skills after finishing up with us.

 advanced coaching package

 The Advanced Coaching Package is geared toward pet parents that are looking for extra help with their pup – extended manners training, fearful or aggressive behavior, and barking/lunging at others while on leash.
-Expanded lessons and support, plus an essentials training kit provided at your first in-person lesson make training through challenges a breeze.
+Expanded lessons and support, plus an essentials training kit provided at the beginning of your training to make working through challenges a breeze.

 Service area includes Phoenix, Scottsdale, Paradise Valley, Peoria, and surrounding areas.

 Since the virus spreads most consistently in indoor spaces, all in-person appointments will need to take place outside.
 Options for appointments:

 - If you live in our service area and your backyard has direct access (not through the house), we can hold the appointment in your backyard.